 Meditation is a massive part of my life, and also a big part of cultivating mindfulness on a daily basis.
 As we know, mindfulness isn't simply about being aware – I mean we all have the awareness that we are someone, living, in this world – but rather being purposely aware, really being present in the moment to see the nakedness of the self and the world around us.

-For example, I might be aware that I am gardening, but am I really aware of the interaction with nature and the impermanence of everything around me, including myself?
+For example, I might be aware that I am gardening, but am I really aware of the interaction with nature and the beauty of its impermanence and intrinsic connection with everything around me, including myself?